jappix/jappix/README.md

 Installation
 ------------

-Please refer to the installation instructions that are located in the INSTALL.md file to process the Jappix installation.
+Please refer to the installation instructions in the INSTALL.md file to process the Jappix installation.

 Translations